 We adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment or volunteering opportunities in our setting.
-All staff/governors involved in recruitment complete additional safer recruitment training; as outlined in Professional development and support.
+We ensure at least one member of a selection panel is safer recruitment trained as per the statutory requirements, as outlined in Professional development and support.
 Our recruitment procedures are in alignment with Keeping Children Safe in Education 2023: Part 3.